aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

 !!! question "What is a type and field?"
     A type would be a top-level **GraphQL Type** like `Query`, `Mutation`, `Todo`.
 A **GraphQL Field** would be `listTodos` under `Query`, `createTodo` under `Mutation`, etc.

 The function receives the parsed arguments from the GraphQL request as its first parameter.
-We will also take care of parsing the response or catching errors and returning them in the expected format.
+We also take care of parsing the response or catching errors and returning them in the expected format.

 #### Query resolver